-We introduce a quantitative measure of the capacity of a small biological network to evolve.
-We apply our measure to a stochastic description of the experimental setup of Guet et al. (Science 296:1466, 2002), treating chemical inducers as functional inputs to biochemical networks and the expression of a reporter gene as the functional output.
-We take an information-theoretic approach, allowing the system to set parameters that optimize signal processing ability, thus enumerating each network's highest-fidelity functions.
-We find that all networks studied are highly evolvable by our measure, meaning that change in function has little dependence on change in parameters.
-Moreover, we find that each network's functions are connected by paths in the parameter space along which information is not significantly lowered, meaning a network may continuously change its functionality without losing it along the way.
+Abstract: The authors introduce a quantitative measure of the capacity of a small biological network to evolve.
+The measure is applied to a stochastic description of the experimental setup of Guet et al. (Science 2002, 296, pp. 1466), treating chemical inducers as functional inputs to biochemical networks and the expression of a reporter gene as the functional output.
+The authors take an information-theoretic approach, allowing the system to set parameters that optimise signal processing ability, thus enumerating each network's highest-fidelity functions.
+All networks studied are highly evolvable by the measure, meaning that change in function has little dependence on change in parameters.
+Moreover, each network's functions are connected by paths in the parameter space along which information is not significantly lowered, meaning a network may continuously change its functionality without completely losing it along the way.
 This property further underscores the evolvability of the networks.

 Many signals in cells are processed using a network of interacting genes: exogenous signals affect expression of genes coding for transcription factor proteins, which in turn regulate the expression of other genes.
-Although early works have suggested that the connectivity of such regulatory networks dictates their function [1, 2, 3], recent studies offer evidence that a network with fixed connectivity can change its function simply by varying its biochemical parameters [4, 5, 6, 7].
-The diversity of a network's achievable functions and the ease with which it can realize them are central to its capacity to evolve epigenetically, without slow and costly modifications to the genetic code, and thus central to the evolutionary capacity of the organism as a whole.
+Although early works have suggested that the connectivity of such regulatory networks dictates their function [1-3], recent studies offer evidence that a network with fixed connectivity can change its function simply by varying its biochemical parameters [4-7].
+The diversity of a network's achievable functions and the ease with which it can realise them are central to its capacity to evolve epigenetically, without slow and costly modifications to the genetic code, and thus central to the evolutionary capacity of the organism as a whole.

-The evolvability of a regulatory network has been a topic of much discussion in recent literature [7, 8, 9, 10, 11, 12], but little has been done to quantify the concept in a principled way.
+The evolvability of a regulatory network has been a topic of much discussion in recent literature [7-12], but little has been done to quantify the concept in a principled way.
 Here we propose a quantitative measure of network evolvability, and we apply it to a set of small regulatory networks, such that a principled comparison can be made across networks.
-Networks are taken from the experimental setup of Guet et al. [4] and modeled stochastically.
-We find biochemical parameters that optimize the information flow between a chemical "input" signal and a particular "output" gene, and we indeed find that a single network performs different functions at different sets of optimal parameters.
+Networks are taken from the experimental setup of Guet et al. [4] and modelled stochastically.
+We find biochemical parameters that optimise the information flow between a chemical 'input' signal and a particular 'output' gene, and we indeed find that a single network performs different functions at different sets of optimal parameters.
 We argue that a more evolvable network will be able to access a richer diversity of its functions with smaller changes in its parameters, and as such we quantify evolvability using a measure of anti-correlation between parametric and functional change.

 We find that while there are small differences among networks' evolvability scores, all are highly evolvable, meaning that the magnitude of a functional change has little dependence on the parametric change required to produce it.
-Moreover, we find that transitions among a network's optimally informative functions can be made without significant loss of the input-output information along the way.
-By proposing and demonstrating a principled evolvability measure, we reveal these features quantitatively; both features suggest a high capacity of the studied regulatory networks to evolve.
+Moreover, we find that transitions among a network's optimally informative functions can be made